amiro-dev5/amiro-hotel/README.md

 Frontend: HTML5, CSS3, JavaScript (Bootstrap for responsive design)

 🌐 Live Demo
-Experience the system in action here: 👉 View Live Project - Ama Hotel
+Experience the system in action here: 👉 View Live Project - https://amahotel.infinityfreeapp.com/

 Built with a focus on efficiency, security, and user experience.